Last Updated on 13th April 2021 by Sophie Nadeau

 The hôpital was established as early as 1202 and only ceased to function during the French Revolution, with the buildings sold off in the early 19th-century.
 Today, only a few vestiges of the former hospital remain, including ‘la cour des Bleus,’ ‘la fontaine de la Reine,’ and, of course, Passage de la Trinité.

 The passage itself was opened to the public in 1827.
-Today, the passage itself is home to no shops or restaurants, and is instead a residential street.
+Today, the passage itself in the second arrondissement of Paris is home to no shops or restaurants, and is instead a residential street.
 Unfortunately, the passage is often used as a toilet by passersby and due to its unlit nature, should not be visited after dark.

 Nearby places and things to see and do